EmilianoMora/BIO302_SPRING2023_PRACTICAL4/instructions_group_project_popgene/main_ideas.md

 Key papers to read:

--**Li et al. 2016.
+-Li et al. 2016.
 Genetic architecture and evolution of the S locus supergene in Primula vulgaris.
-Nature Plants 12:1-7** -Wright et al. 2013.
+Nature Plants 12:1-7 -Wright et al. 2013.
 Evolutionary consequences of self-fertilization in plants.
 Proceedings of the Royal Society B: Biological Sciences.
 280: 20130133
--**Wright et al. 2008.
-Genomic Consequences of Outcrossing and Selfing in Plants.**
+-Wright et al. 2008.
+Genomic Consequences of Outcrossing and Selfing in Plants.
--**Laenen et al. 2018.
-Demography and mating system shape the genome-wide impact of purifying selection in Arabis alpina.**
+-Laenen et al. 2018.
+Demography and mating system shape the genome-wide impact of purifying selection in Arabis alpina.
 -Bachmann et al. 2019.
 Genetic basis and timing of a major mating system shift in Capsella.
 New Phytologist, 224: 505-517 -Sicard A, Lenhard M. 2011.
 The selfing syndrome: a model for studying the genetic and evolutionary basis of morphological adaptation in plants.
 Annals of Botany.
 107:1433–43.
 -González-Martínez et al. 2017.
 Range Expansion Compromises Adaptive Evolution in an Outcrossing Plant.
-Current Biology -**Huu et al. 2016.
-Presence versus absence of CYP734A50 underlies the style-length dimorphism in primroses. eLife** -Stubbs et al. 2022.
+Current Biology -Huu et al. 2016.
+Presence versus absence of CYP734A50 underlies the style-length dimorphism in primroses. eLife -Stubbs et al. 2022.
 Whole-genome analyses disentangle reticulate evolution of primroses in a biodiversity hotspot.
 New Phytologist.
--**Mora-Carrera et al. 2021.
+-Mora-Carrera et al. 2021.
 Different molecular changes underlie the same phenotypic transition: Origins and consequences of independent shifts to homostyly within species.
-Molecular Ecology**
+Molecular Ecology